paulmooreparks/Xfer/README.md

 ### Date/Time Element

 The Date/Time element is used to represent a date and time value.
+The value must be in ISO 8601 format.

 * **Specifier:** @ (Commercial At, U+0040)
 * **Explicit Syntax:** Enclose the content in <@ and @> delimiters.